colbad2/LaunchList/README.md

 ### Performance/efficiency
 - save loaded images in db? pre-fill image cache with images from db?
 ### Beauty
-- app icon, tab icons, db section icons
+- tab icons, db section icons
-- TabView tab icons
 - use a common date format
-- logo, db list row icons
 ### navigation
 - Any JSON with a mirror list of containers should have a nav link to that list (pad link to list of launches on that pad for example)
 - Programmatically go to databse details pages from links in the next launch home page